solo-fsw/vuams-markers/README.md

 This implementation is compatible with OpenSesame 3.3.14 and above.

-An example of an OpenSesame task sending vuams markers can be found in the repository (`Code\Example\Example_vuams.osexp`).
+An example of an OpenSesame task sending vuams markers can be found in the repository (`/Example/OpenSesam/Example_vuams.osexp`).